HalfWolf22/My-Work-Repository/Robbing the NBA/README.txt

      |
      |--- game_scraper - Game data scraping script, chunk functionality added for the reason above
      |
-     |--- Merge and Clean Up - A bit of data manipulation so it is more useful
+     |--- Merge and Clean Up - A bit of data wrangling so it is more useful
                |
                |--- game_data.csv - The exported file that is located in 3.Getting Useful Data